National Roman Legion Museum

 The National Roman Legion Museum (Wales) (Amgueddfa Lleng Rufeinig Cymru) is a museum in Caerleon, near Newport, south-east Wales.
 It is one of three Roman sites in Caerleon, along with the Baths museum and the open-air ruins of the amphitheatre and barracks.
-It is part of the wider network of Amgueddfa Cymru – National Museum Wales.
+It is part of the wider network of Amgueddfa Cymru – Museum Wales.

 History

 Roman Wales was the farthest point west that the Roman Empire in Roman Britain extended to, and as a defence point the fortress at Isca Augusta, now Caerleon, built in 75 AD, was one of only three permanent Roman Legionary fortresses in Roman Britain.
 It was occupied and operational for just over 200 years.

 The National Roman Legion Museum lies inside what remains of the fortress, and contains many artefacts from the period of Isca Augusta of Legio II Augusta from Roman currency to uniforms.

 A short walk from the National Roman Legion Museum is the remains of Isca Augusta: